return42/sphkerneldoc/linux_src_doc/drivers/soc/qcom/smem_c.rst

 hwlock
     reference to a hwspinlock

+global_partition
+    pointer to global partition when in use

+global_cacheline
+    cacheline size for global partition

 partitions
     list of pointers to partitions affecting the current processor/host

+cacheline
+    list of cacheline sizes for each host

+item_count
+    max accepted item number

 num_regions
     number of \ ``regions``\